MarinaKaeufer/Horiseon/README.md

 - CSS

 ## Steps taken
-To complete this taks the following steps were taken:
+To complete this task the following steps were taken:
 - Structural contnet both added to HTML and CSS: header, main content, additional content, page footer.
 - Added empty line to make HTML sections easier identify.
 - Added alt propertiies with description to the images.